pdee/pdee/python-modes/xemacs-lp-python-mode/doc/commands-python-mode.rst

 --------------------------------------
 Send statement at point to Python3.2 interpreter.

+Switch to output buffer.
+Ignores `py-shell-switch-buffers-on-execute-p'.

 py-execute-statement-python3\.2-noswitch
 ----------------------------------------
 Send statement at point to Python3.2 interpreter.

+Keep current buffer.
+Ignores `py-shell-switch-buffers-on-execute-p'

 py-execute-statement-python3\.2-dedicated
 -----------------------------------------
-Send statement at point to Python3.2 interpreter.
+Send statement at point to Python3.2 unique interpreter.

 py-execute-statement-python3\.2-dedicated-switch
 ------------------------------------------------
-Send statement at point to Python3.2 interpreter.
+Send statement at point to Python3.2 unique interpreter and switch to result.

 py-execute-block-python
 -----------------------